 If you have more complex financial affairs, you may need legal and financial advice.

 Gifts are treated in a number of ways for Inheritance Tax purposes.
 However, you only need to worry about making gifts if you think your estate - including the value of any gifts you make - might exceed the Inheritance Tax threshold when you die.
-If your estate is over the threshold, any gifts you make more than seven years before you die will be exempt from Inheritance Tax.
+If your estate is over the threshold, any gifts you make more than 7 years before you die will be exempt from Inheritance Tax.

 There can be tax implications if you give your home away to your children or someone else - especially while you're still alive.